 But there is also another machine that can help you deal with sleep apnea: the bi-level positive airway pressure or BiPAP machine.
 It’s newer than the CPAP machine as it was invented around a decade after the original CPAP machine.

-Given these two, sleep apnea sufferers often wonder what type of machine to use; whether they should use a CPAP or a BiPAP machine to treat sleep apnea.
+Given these two, sleep apnea sufferers often wonder what type of machine to use; whether they should use a CPAP or a BiPAP or a VPAP machine to treat sleep apnea.

 To answer this, we’ll be discussing what both machines do and under which situations they can be used.

 Before going into detail about the various apnea machines, it’s important to know the different sleep apnea types first.
 Doing so will help you better decide which type of device might work best for you.

 Obstructive sleep apnea (OSA) is the most common kind of sleep apnea.
 Your airway gets blocked, so air can’t pass through, resulting in a momentary stopping of breath.